-PaperCut: the final piece in the printing puzzle
+PaperCut and Chromebook printing: the final piece in the printing puzzle

-PaperCut has been loved by the education industry for years – and bringing them into the mix was an easy call for John, given how well it plays with Chromebooks and G suite.
+PaperCut has been loved by the education industry for years – and bringing them into the mix was an easy call for John, given how well it plays with Chromebooks and G Suite.

 “[With G Suite] I can push things out and know everyone will get that policy.
 It was the same with PaperCut.
 Within 10 minutes all of our Chromebooks had it… I didn’t deal with a single Chromebook printing issue all year.”